HAN University of Applied Sciences: HAN Automotive Rally Team (HART)

 HART is a multidisciplinary group united by a shared passion for motorsport and innovation.
-Composed exclusively of HAN students, the team is dedicated to maintaining, enhancing, and competing with a rally car in official Dutch championships.
+Composed exclusively of HAN students, the team is dedicated to maintaining, enhancing, and competing with a rally car in official the Dutch rally championship and is the only student rally team.
 In 2019, HART achieved a significant milestone by becoming the Overall Dutch Short Rally Champion during the Twente Short Rally.
-HART operates as a collaborative unit where members engage in various roles, including vehicle maintenance, sponsorship acquisition, and driving.
+HART operates as a collaborative unit where members engage in various roles, including management, vehicle maintenance, sponsorship acquisition, and driving.
 This hands-on approach allows students to apply their academic knowledge to real-world motorsport scenarios.
 HART aims to elevate the rally sport in the Netherlands by fully committing to the use of bio-ethanol (E85) as fuel, which is not yet a common choice within the Netherlands.
 This shift not only reduces the team's carbon footprint but also promotes the adoption of renewable energy sources in motorsport, setting an example for a more sustainable future in the racing industry.